henrygouk/dopt/README.md

 Example
 -------

-Examples for training networks on MNIST and CIFAR10 are given in the `examples/` folder.
+Examples for training networks on MNIST, CIFAR-10, CIFAR-100, and [SINS-10](https://cs.waikato.ac.nz/~ml/sins10/) are given in the `examples/` folder.